-Writing is also taught creatively where appropriate, for example where the children may be learning about WW2, they may write letters from an evacuee to build links between subjects.
-Cross curricular links will be made where teachers feel it is appropriate and where they believe it will aid the development and improvement of children’s writing.
-We also endeavour to ensure that children are writing for a purpose wherever possible, for example, writing to local supermarkets to persuade them to reduce their use of plastic or when Year 6 worked with a child in Reception to create a story based on their interests which they then read to them.
+Cross-curricular links will be made where teachers feel it is appropriate and where they believe it will aid the development and improvement of children’s writing, for example, when learning about World War II in a history lesson, they may write a letter in role as an evacuee.
+We also endeavour to ensure that children are writing for a 'real-life' purpose wherever possible, for example, writing to local supermarkets to persuade them to reduce their use of plastic or when Year 6 worked with a child in Reception to create a story based on their interests which they then read to them

 Spelling is taught systematically to ensure that all spelling rules relevant to each year group are covered over the academic year.
 The teaching of spelling in Key Stage 1 is covered through the teaching of phonics.

 We use Spelling Shed to encourage children to learn their spellings in a fun, interactive way.
 The game-like format, based on the spelling requirements for each year group, helps builds the children's confidence in spelling and has online and offline activities.
 It provides phonics based lists for children in Key Stage 1 and teachers are able to track the children's progress.

 The teaching of grammar and punctuation is embedded throughout the teaching of reading, writing and speaking.
 There is also discreet teaching of grammar and punctuation which will vary between year groups.